i386x/pubdocs/TeX/README.md

    o = new_hbox._order

    for skip in new_hbox.list:
-       if skip.type.base is not SKIP:
+       if skip.type.super is not SKIP:
            continue
        if s < 0 and skip.shrink.order == o:
            skip.base += new_hbox._sign*new_hbox._scale*skip.shrink.value